wso2-attic/ballerina-integrator/README.md

 import ballerina/http;
 import ballerina/log;

-//Define end-point for the sub offices as head office link endpoint http:Client clientEP {
+//Define endpoint for the sub offices as head office link endpoint http:Client clientEP {
     url: "http://localhost:9092/USHeadOffice"
 };

 service<http:Service> LKSubOffice bind { port: 9090 } {
-    // This service implement as a passthrough servise.
+    // This service implement as a passthrough service.
 So it allows all HTTP methods.
 So methods are not specified.
     @http:ResourceConfig {
         path: "/"
     }